zoeNantes/ZiweiHomePage1/index.md

 Currently, I am working as a postdoctoral researcher at National Institute of Advanced Industrial Science and Technolog in Japan (in Japanese: 産業技術総合研究所) .

-For more research background, please check my [Curriculum Vitae in pdf](/assets/files/CV_researcher_v2.pdf).
+- For more research background and contact methods, please check my [Curriculum Vitae in pdf](/assets/files/CV_Xu_mentor.pdf).

-For my academic connection in social network, please click the underneath **logos**:
+> For my academic connection in social network, please click the underneath **logos**: